zksd53/zksd53/README.md

-- 👋 Hi, I’m @zksd53
+🐚 Currently Learning
+Machine Learning & AI Concepts
-- 👀 I’m interested in Full-Stack Web Development
+Full-Stack Web Development
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Full-Stack projects
+French
-- 📫 How to reach me @DISCORD: hydrolyzer11
+& How to play Piano?
-- 😄 Pronouns: (He/Him)
-- ⚡ Tech Stack: HTML5,CSS,TAILWINDCSS, JAVA-SCRIPT

 <!---
 zksd53/zksd53 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.